poetlifeart/poetlifeart.github.io/_posts/2025-07-13-policy-gradient-theorem-part2.md

 as claimed.

-Note qualtiy 9 is used twice once in 10 and again in 12.
+Note equaltiy 9 is used twice once in 10 and again in 12.